seb3773/spotify-qt-packages/README.md

 https://github.com/Spotifyd/spotifyd
 +-------------------------------------------------

-I build these packages because they are not in debian 12 repository; and I don't want to use snap.
+I builded these packages because they are not in debian 12 repository; and I don't want to use snap.
 Besides, there is only a 64bits Appimage (which I prefer over snap) version of spotifyqt.

 x64,i386 & armhf packages provided.